 The value of music to fitness venues is supported by economic analysis and consumer choice modelling that was presented by Re:Sound at the Copyright Board hearing.
 It is also validated by international research, including a UK study showing that using music can generate positive results for businesses and their employees.
 The study found that 92 percent of gym users like to hear music at the gym.
 Eighty percent of respondents agreed that music makes them more motivated while 77 percent agreed that a gym with music was more appealing to them than a gym without.

 Details of this study can be found at www.musicworksforyou.com.

 Tariff 6.A applies when recorded music is used to accompany dancing in any indoor or outdoor venue.
-Typical licensees under Tariff 6.A include nightclubs, bars, restaurants, hotels, university and college campuses, and adult entertainment establishments.
+Typical licensees under Tariff 6.A include nightclubs, bars, restaurants, hotels, university and college campuses.
 If you have questions as to whether Tariff 6.A applies to your business, please contact the Re:Sound Licensing Department at 1.877.309.5770, or email@example.com.